sajid-dsi/spring-component-framework/README.md

     |  |  |  |-ClientImpl.class
 ```

+The spring-component-framework will create an application context defined by application.xml for it in runtime.

 #### 3. Service Component(Provider)

-Because of the basis need create a CacheServiceImpl bean in runtime and export it as a shared service,
+Because of the basis need create a CacheServiceImpl bean in runtime and exports it as a shared service,

  We treat it as a *service* component which contains a service.xml besides application.xml: